robertzk/sudo.zsh/README.md

 sudo.zsh
 ========

-A zsh plugin to use Cmd+S to prepend sudo to a command with vi keybindings.
+A zsh plugin to use Esc+S to prepend sudo to a command with vi keybindings.

 ```bash
 some really long zsh command